 Smoking decreases blood oxygen and makes the heart and lungs work harder, leading to fatigue.
-It can also lead to numerous other health issues.
-Quitting can increase a person’s energy and improve overall health.
+Nicotine in tobacco can also cause an adrenaline rush, leaving someone feeling tired when it wears off.

 Tobacco smoke contains more than

 Smoking narrows the blood vessels and reduces the supply of oxygen and nutrients to the organs and tissues.
 It can negatively affect energy levels, mood, skin, immunity, and other functions.

 This article outlines why smoking reduces a person’s energy and its effects on other parts of the body.